 The law on pensions allows for participation by small family businesses and workers in the informal economy (such as herders) in pension and social benefit programs.
 These categories of workers were able to access health care, education, social entitlements, and an optional form of social security.

 Many workers received less than the minimum wage, particularly at smaller companies in rural areas.
 Workers in the construction sector, in which work is constrained to a few months each year due to extreme winters, were sometimes pressured to work long hours, increasing the risk of accidents and injuries.

 Reliance on outmoded machinery, poor maintenance, and management errors led to frequent industrial accidents, particularly in the construction, mining, and energy sectors.
-According to the NHRC, lack of proper labor protection and safety procedures made the construction sector particularly susceptible to accidents.
-The CMTU stated workers had limited awareness of their legal right to refuse to work in unsafe conditions.
+According to the NHRC, lack of proper labor protection and safety procedures contributed to the high accident rate in the construction sector.
+Workers have the right to remove themselves from hazardous situations, but the CMTU stated workers had limited awareness of their legal right to refuse to work in unsafe conditions.

 GASI provided safety training to companies and private enterprises.
 According to GASI, the training resulted in a decrease in industrial accidents in accident-prone sectors.
 Information on the number of deaths and injuries in industrial accidents was not available.
 In September demonstrations erupted in Umnugobi Province among truck drivers and their supporters after the deaths of three truck drivers hauling coal between a major coal mine and the Chinese border.
 Protesters cited dangerous road conditions, excessive work hours, employer retention of drivers’ passports, and a lack of basic support and services for drivers.